IncredibleProgress/sweetheart.py/README.md

 ## Install and run sweetheart

 On *Windows 10* you have first to open the *Windows Store* for installing **Ubuntu 20.04 LTS** and the **Windows Terminal**.
-Note that due to a current bug for accessing *localhost*, this is recommended to use [**Wsl1**](https://docs.microsoft.com/en-us/windows/wsl/install-win10#set-your-distribution-version-to-wsl-1-or-wsl-2) and not Wsl2.
+Due to a current bug for accessing *localhost*, this is recommended to use [**Wsl1**](https://docs.microsoft.com/en-us/windows/wsl/install-win10#set-your-distribution-version-to-wsl-1-or-wsl-2) and not Wsl2.
 We can expect than Microsoft will solve this matter soon.

 Generally speaking sweetheart runs on *Ubuntu 20.04 LTS*.
 It will work on other Linux OS but it will require in this case some manual tasks for installing the usefull dependencies.

 Opening an Ubuntu terminal, the 3 following lines will do for you all what is needed: